In this post, I’m going to show you how I create amazing looking featured images to use in my blog posts from start to finish.

 How I create custom featured post images for my blog posts

-The tool I’m going to be using to create my custom images is called Photoscape.
+The tool I’m going to be using to create my custom images in this tutorial is called Photoscape.

-You’ll need to download Photoscape if you don’t already have it.
-Or you can simply use any other photo editing tool that you have on your computer.
+You’ll need to download Photoscape if you don’t already have it, its free.
+Or, you can simply use any other photo editing tool that you have on your computer.

-I do have a user profile with Pixabay which you can check out here, as I like to contribute to the site by sharing my own images too from time to time.
+I do have a user profile on Pixabay which you can check out here.
+I like to contribute to the site by sharing my own quality images from time to time.

 Here’s one I found, do you like it?
 It’s a beautiful photo of Hong Kong.

-I’m going to show you how you can use a beautiful photo like this, and turn in into a cool featured post image like the one below, all using the free version of PhotoScape X. Remember again, this tool is also available for Windows.
+OK so I’m going to show you how you can use a beautiful photo like this, and turn in into a cool featured post image like the one below, all using the free version of PhotoScape X. Remember again, this tool is available for Mac and Windows.